Fintech Industry Overview

 Create a chatbot if you are unable to hire a fintech software development company that is available 24 hours a day, seven days a week.
 A quality support service will allow customers to build trust in your app and learn about their finances or the bank’s offerings.

-Bamboo Agile Experience in Building Fintech Apps
+Bamboo Agile’s Experience in Fintech App Development

 Bamboo Agile has plenty of experience with Fintech.
 One example of that is e-Wallet.
 This solution allows users to pay their bills and purchase goods and services in one application.

 E-Wallet was built for one of the CIS’s telecommunication services provider, so it processes all the transactions via the local National Information and Settlement System.
-The app was designed with both administrator and user roles in mind.
-For more information, you can visit this case study page.

-Fintech App Development Cost
+Fintech Application Development Cost

-The cookie-cutter method rarely works in the software development world, and each programme has its own development cost.
+The cookie-cutter method rarely works in fintech software development world, and each programme has its own development cost.
 This is especially true for complicated financial products with various integrations, strong security features, and cutting-edge technology incorporated at multiple levels.

 As a result, if you plan to develop a financial app, you should be prepared for continually changing estimates, particularly in the early phases when the scope tends to grow a lot following your arguments on what the app’s MVP version should look like.

-However, some t-shirt sizing is still possible for typical fintech apps, taking into account overall market benchmarks: $100,000 – $300,000 for a basic app for iOS and Android, and $800,000 – $1,000,000+ for complex financial products that include various monetisation models, complicated features, and third-party integrations.
+However, some t-shirt sizing is still possible for typical fintech apps, taking into account overall market benchmarks: $100,000 – $300,000 for a basic app for iOS and Android, and $800,000 – $1,000,000+ for complex financial products that include various monetization models, complicated features, and third-party integrations.